cfpb/design-system/docs/pages/featured-content-modules.md

                       alt="">
               </div>
           </section>
-        variation_description:
-          There is only one type of FCM layout.
+        variation_description: There is only one type of FCM layout.
 When the pattern appears on a page in a language that reads right to left, such as Arabic, the layout remains the same, but the text is aligned right rather than left.
         variation_name: Standard
     variation_group_name: Types
-    variation_group_description: ''
+    variation_group_description: ""
 guidelines: >-
-  ### Placement

-  * Can appear on any [page type](https://cfpb.github.io/design-system/pages/)

-  * Should sit below a page’s introduction and retain that position on all screen sizes

   ### Content guidelines